susie-Choi/llmdump/docs/GUIDE.md

-# ROTA User Guide
+# LLMDump User Guide

-Complete guide for using ROTA (Real-time Offensive Threat Assessment) to detect vulnerabilities in software supply chains.
+Complete guide for using LLMDump to predict zero-day vulnerabilities in software supply chains.

 ---